SugatoBagchi/StockCastery-III/README.md

 🎬**Demo Video**: <https://youtu.be/mWHImz_D8vs>

+For the Prediction Model to work you should start the server side on your local system as it is not hosted anywhere.

 | Description |
 -----------
 Web3 is currently a hot topic in the market.
 Even more important is how stable crypto currencies are and what their future price will be.